Keywords

 (6) Boolean property: For every : each element is idempotent under multiplication, and satisfies all ring axioms and every element is idempotent under multiplication.
 Hence is a B-Ring.

-If is An Indeterminacy ring with identity .
+If is an Indeterminacy ring with identity .
 Then, is also Indeterminacy ring with identity .

-Since is An Indeterminacy ring with identity Then .
+Since is an Indeterminacy ring with identity Then .
 Hence is an identity element of with respect multiplication, Since .
 Hence and = .
 Therefore, is Indeterminacy ring with identity element .

-For , An Indeterminacy B-Ring.
+For , an Indeterminacy B-Ring.
 Then, is also Indeterminacy B-Ring.

-Consider as An Indeterminacy B-Ring.
+Consider as an Indeterminacy B-Ring.
 For any , Then .

-In An Indeterminacy B-Ring, every element is idempotent, that is for all 7 From idempotency, one derives that the ring has characteristic .
+In an Indeterminacy B-Ring, every element is idempotent, that is for all 7 From idempotency, one derives that the ring has characteristic .
 Indeed, implies , hence for all 9 Since and , we have .
-In characteristic , this simplifies to .
-An Indeterminacy B-Ring is comm.
+In characteristic , this simplifies to . an Indeterminacy B-Ring is comm.
 So, 5 Multiplying this

 Then .6